-I finally got to the park about 7 in the evening and it was super toasty.
-It was very busy, surprising for a Monday but we don’t get good weather in the UK very often and people make the most of it.
-There’s BBQ’s on the go, about 50 odd people doing a fitness class on the green and the usual crowd of kids, teenagers, OAP’s.
+I finally got to the park at about 7 in the evening and it was super toasty.
+It was very busy.
+Surprising for a Monday but we don’t get good weather in the UK very often and people make the most of it.
+There’s BBQ’s on the go, about 50 odd people doing a fitness class on the green and the usual crowd of kids, teenagers and OAP’s.

 Off we go, slow and steady, I’ve mentally broken this run down into 4 stints of 5 + 7.5 + 7.5 + 5.
-Started at the top of the park, not by chance I know exactly where to start the app so the 5 min warm up walk coincides with a nice down hill start.
-So needless to say the first 5 minutes were a breeze, it’s going well.
-Even the heat radiated off the tarmac isn’t cramping my style.
-Up the first climb back to the top of the park, having to put a shift in to get to the top and my breathing is started to get laboured (standard) but I know I can recover on the down hill part.
+Started at the top of the park, not by chance I know exactly where to start the app so the 5 min warm-up walk coincides with a nice downhill start.
+So needless to say the first 5 minutes were a breeze.
+It’s going well, even the heat radiating off the tarmac isn’t cramping my style.
+Up the first climb back to the top of the park.
+I’m having to put a shift in to get to the top and my breathing is starting to get laboured (standard) but I know I can recover on the downhill part.

 - feet – no problems, but they’ve been pretty much numb for the last 5 minutes so anything could be going on.

-- lungs – taking one for the team, well off of a sustainable rhythm but only need to hang on for another minute, just get to the top of the hill.
+- lungs – taking one for the team.
+Well off of a sustainable rhythm, but they only need to hang on for another minute, just get to the top of the hill.

-- mouth & throat – that’s new, whats the problem?
-Try swallowing once in a while you twat, the dry air and excessive panting has turned my mouth and throat to sandpaper.
+- mouth & throat – that’s new.
+What’s the problem?
+Try swallowing once in a while you twat!
+The dry air and excessive panting have turned my mouth and throat to sandpaper.
 I try to summon some spit and swallow hard.
-The irony of being covered in water and struggling to get another spit to swallow isn’t lost on me.
+The irony of being covered in water and struggling to get enough spit to swallow isn’t lost on me.

 So it is doable, we will get to the top, I never had a doubt (much).
 Laura chimes in with 5 minutes to go and right on cue the voices start pointing out that means another time up the hill.
-They’ve got the working out and everything and they are right if I thought last time round was hard, I haven’t seen anything yet.
-Well I’m definitely not quitting but I’m mentally re-working the route to see if 5 minutes means I can take a short cut and avoid some of the incline and still end up near the park exit.
-Yup I can hang a right and avoid the majority of the hill, crisis averted.
+They’ve got the working out and everything and they are right.
+If I thought last time round was hard, I haven’t seen anything yet.
+Well, I’m definitely not quitting but I’m mentally re-working the route to see if 5 minutes means I can take a short cut and avoid the incline and still end up near the park exit.
+Yup, I can hang a right and avoid the majority of the hill.
+Crisis averted.

-A minute later, I’m almost at the fork in the path, left up the incline or right round the easy path?
+A minute later and I’m almost at the fork in the path.
+Left up the incline or right round the easy path?
 A new voice chirps in “What’s it going to be?
 Give in to the negative voices and take the easy path or grow a pair and get up that incline one last time.”
-My first though was it’s a trap, it’s some trick to make me fail, but I’m running out of time left or right, choose!
+My first thought was “it’s a trap”.
+It’s some trick to make me fail.
+I’m running out of time left or right, choose!
 At the last second I pick left and with a massive pump of adrenalin pull it together and drag myself up the hill one … last …. time.

-I’ve got to the top, the wheels are coming off, I can’t see for sweat in my eyes and Laura is there with “60 seconds to go, if you still have something left speech …” you are shitting me aren’t you.
-Oh what the hell, I pickup the pace and lunge forward, in for a penny in for a pound.
+I’ve got to the top.
+The wheels are coming off.
+I can’t see for sweat in my eyes and Laura is back with “60 seconds to go, if you still have something left speech …”.
+You are shitting me, aren’t you?
+Oh, what the hell, I pick up the pace and lunge forward.
+In for a penny, in for a pound.
 I was pleasantly surprised to still be conscious when she finally waved the chequered flag.
-A spectacular transition to a staggering walk that saw me almost fall of the path (it was 3 metres wide).
+A spectacular transition to a staggering walk that saw me almost fall off the path (it was 3 metres wide).

-Walking back I start to realise how hot it is, I look like I’ve been water boarded, it takes me a good minute to raise enough spit to swallow.
+Walking back I start to realise how hot it is.
+I look like I’ve been waterboarded.
+It takes me a good minute just to raise enough spit to swallow.
 Today’s playlist was a random selection of tracks I’ve thumbed up at some point or another.
 On the most part not hugely inspirational except for: